lingeswaran-ramachandran/Predict_Covid_19_cases_using_deep_learning/README.md

 Data can be obtained from
 # Cite of source
 # MoH-Malaysia/covid19-public: Official data on the COVID-19 epidemic in Malaysia.
 Powered by CPRC, CPRC Hospital System, MKAK, and MySejahtera.

+Discussion:-
+# The model is able to predict the trend of the covid-19 cases
+# 21 % MAPE when tested against testing dataset
+# The graph is overfitting
+# Can increase the dropout rate and neuron to increase the performance